 The program, which accommodates students from beginning to advanced language proficiency, is attended by students from every major continent and is administered by a professional, experienced faculty and staff.

 Founded in 1947, the ELI is among the oldest language institutes in the United States.
-The program is a member of the University and College Intensive English Programs consortium (UCIEP) and holds accreditation from the Commission on English Language Program Accreditation (CEA).
+The program is a member of the University and College Intensive English Programs consortium (UCIEP).